veebch/hometime/README.md

 ## Video

 Tap on the picture for a video of it being assembled and working as part of a home made whiteboard.
+Since the video was made, there have been some improvements to how meetings are displayed.

 [![Video](images/video.png)](https://www.youtube.com/watch?v=MDij1lKcI70)